helxplatform/dug/dug/README.md

 # Dug

 Dug is a metadata framework enabling ingest, annotation, knowledge graph representation, and full text search.
 It is conforms to a number of useful semantic standards including [Biolink model](https://biolink.github.io/biolink-model/).

-## Dug Pipeline

-For context, the overall pipeline this framework enables is depicted in the following figure:
 ![image](https://user-images.githubusercontent.com/306971/76712938-7426b000-66f3-11ea-94f2-8fc91e58cbea.png)

 ## Context